Digital Prototyping with the PTC Digital Twin

 - Integrity Modeler builds the system model that runs the simulation.

 - SySim runs that model, sending data to Thingworx.
 SySim also provides some simple input and output controls as well.

 - Thingworx sees the Integrity Modeler model running in SySim as an edge device.

 - PTC’s ecosystem in this space is one of the few that offers all of these components.
 The out-of-the-box integration is advantageous.

 - This ecosystem also allows you to transition easily from the digital world to the physical one.
 You can export and flash code from Integrity Modeler onto a physical product.
-You can even run the digital model and the physical product at the same time, both sending data to Thingworx so you can improve them over time.
+You can even run the digital model and the physical product at the same time, both sending data to Thingworx so that you can improve them over time.

-Ultimately, I see many companies moving to this approach where they virtually prototype the interaction between their smart, connected products and their IoT platform.
+Ultimately, I see many companies moving to this approach, where they virtually prototype the interaction between their smart, connected products and their IoT platform.
 PTC’s ecosystem is one of the very few such solutions available.